-If all you want is the details on my dress designer and style number, as well as the changes I made to it, skip to the bottom of this section.
+If all you want are the details on my dress designer, its style number, and the changes I made to it, skip to the bottom of this section.
 If you're brave enough to take on my long-winded wedding dress hunt story, read on....

 It's funny how momentous and magical we're told finding our wedding dress should be (especially Say Yes To The Dress binge-watchers like myself).
 I do know women who went to various bridal boutiques, tried on a dress and "just knew", and one or two fittings later, that was that.
 I cannot stress enough that this was SO not my experience!
 I had a general idea of what I wanted...

 - Something very simple in terms of fabric (no embellishments, beading, or lace), yet for it to feel dramatic.

 - For it to feel "bridal".
 I wear fancy dresses all the time for singing and by now have owned dozens of gowns, so did want it to have a distinctly bridal feel; not like a regular gown but in ivory/white.